wp-plugins/wp-my-admin-bar/readme.txt

 	- Wp Minify and DB Cache are optional plugins that may or may not work for you, depending on your setup, themes, and other junk.

-= Q) If I disable the plugin are the options deleted? =
+= Q) If I disable the plugin are the plugin settings deleted? =

 A) No, disabling keeps everything in place.
 However, deleting the plugin (through the Wordpress Admin) will remove all settings.